-I’m Emily Gussin, a food writer, cook and editor.
+I’m Emily Gussin, a food writer, editor and chef.

 Why little food goose?